Sandwiched singularities and nearly Lefschetz fibrations: Spinal open books and nearly Lefschetz fibrations

 \begin{proof} Using the local model calculation of \cite[Lemma 3.2]{PS} in a neighborhood of an intersection point of $\Gamma_i$'s, we see that the blow-up at the marked point $p_j$ produces a Lefschetz fibration whose singular fiber contains the exceptional sphere.
 The map is the composition of the blow-down with the projection to $D_x$.
 The strict transforms of the disks $\Gamma_i$ meeting at the point $p_j$ pass through distinct points of that sphere since the interesection is transverse.
 The corresponding vanishing cycle in the nearby fiber of this Lefschetz fibration encloses the intersections of these disks $\Gamma_i$ with the fiber.
 Thus, after deleting the neighborhood of the strict transforms of the $\Gamma_i$, these vanishing cycles become essential curves in the fiber, so the Lefschetz singularities will be allowable.
 The strict transforms $\tilde{\Gamma}_i$ form multisections of the Lefschetz fibration on $(D_x \times D_y) \#_n \cptwobar$, so by the arguments of~\cite{HRW, BaHa} the local model for the complement of (the tubular neighborhoods of) $\tilde{\Gamma}_i$ near a branch point agrees with the local model of an exotic fiber.
-(Note that Baykur--Hayano's theorem \cite{BaHa} does not apply as stated because the original fibration on the blow-up of the disk is not allowable, but in our setting the argument goes through.)
 Thus, $W_{(\Gamma, p)}$ carries a positive allowable nearly Lefschetz fibration with the exotic fibers corresponding to the branch points. \end{proof}